theta360developers/plugin-guide/docs/custom.md

 ### 1.9 Check installation setup

-You will use adb to install the apk into your THETA V. Confirm that you have the following set up:
+We will use adb to install the apk into your THETA V. Confirm that you have the following set up:

 * Your THETA V should be connected to your computer with a USB cable.
 * You must be using an unlocked THETA V that is in *Developer Mode*